Pediatric Podiatrist

 Causes of Pediatric Foot Pain and Problems

-• Genetics.
-There are inherited conditions like flat feet or high arches that can predispose children to foot pain and problems.
+• There are inherited conditions like flat feet or high arches that can predispose children to foot pain and problems.

-• Pediatric foot injuries.
-Accidents or falls can lead to acute problems like pediatric foot fractures, sprains, and cuts.
+• Pediatric foot injuries, accidents, or falls can lead to acute problems like pediatric foot fractures, sprains, and cuts.

-• Overuse.
-Repeated stress from sports or physical activities can result in overuse injuries, including stress fractures and tendonitis.
+• Repeated stress from sports or physical activities can result in overuse injuries, including stress fractures and tendonitis.

 What are the Most Common Childhood Deformities of the Foot?

-Common pediatric foot deformities include:
+Common pediatric foot deformities in AZ include:

-Pediatric Foot Care Treatments
+Pediatric Foot Care Treatments in Gilbert, AZ

 Here’s how we can address various pediatric foot issues: